 As part of the mitigation efforts, Bacillus thuringiensis subspecies israelensis (Bti) pellets are released by helicopter into lakes, ponds, rivers and creeks aboard Camp Pendleton.
 Bti is a naturally occurring soil bacterium that can effectively kill mosquito larvae present in water.
 VectoMax FG is used here at Camp Pendleton.
-Please click here for more information on VectoMax FG.
+Please click here for more information on VectoMax FG or here for information on Bacillus thuringiensis

 There is no evidence that exposure to Bti is harmful to human health in the long term.
 Cases of eye and skin irritation in humans have been reported following direct exposure with some Bti products.
 Please see the CDC fact sheet for more information.